kubedb/docs/docs/guides/mariadb/autoscaler/compute/cluster/index.md

 - `spec.databaseRef.name` specifies that we are performing compute resource scaling operation on `sample-mariadb` database.
 - `spec.compute.mariadb.trigger` specifies that compute autoscaling is enabled for this database.
 - `spec.compute.mariadb.podLifeTimeThreshold` specifies the minimum lifetime for at least one of the pod to initiate a vertical scaling.
+- `spec.compute.mariadb.resourceDiffPercentage` specifies the minimum resource difference in percentage.
+The default is 10%.
+If the difference between current & recommended resource is less than ResourceDiffPercentage, Autoscaler Operator will ignore the updating.
 - `spec.compute.mariadb.minAllowed` specifies the minimum allowed resources for the database.
 - `spec.compute.mariadb.maxAllowed` specifies the maximum allowed resources for the database.
 - `spec.compute.mariadb.controlledResources` specifies the resources that are controlled by the autoscaler.
+- `spec.compute.mariadb.containerControlledValues` specifies which resource values should be controlled.
+The default is "RequestsAndLimits".
+- `spec.opsRequestOptions.timeout` Timeout is used for each step of the ops request (in second).
+If a step doesn't finish within the specified timeout, the ops request will result in failure.
+- `spec.opsRequestOptions.apply` is to control the execution of OpsRequest depending on the database state.
+It can have one from `IfReady` & `Always`.

 Let's create the `MariaDBAutoscaler` CR we have shown above,